Totoleheros/tppa-compliant-motorized-polar-alignment/README.md

 | 🛡️ **Anti-Crash & Auto-Recovery** | **Software endstops** (AZM ±30°, ALT 0–5°) prevent the mount from exceeding safe travel.
 If the mount is resting on its physical limit switch at power-on, the system **automatically runs a homing/pull-off sequence** to free itself safely. |
 | 🔇 **Global Settle** | After every movement, the firmware waits **2 seconds** for mechanical vibrations to damp before reporting `<Idle>`.
 This prevents TPPA from plate-solving on a still-vibrating mount, ensuring clean astrometric data. |
 | ⚡ **Zero Lag Engine** | Strict polling architecture: non-blocking trapezoidal acceleration eliminates step-loss on high inertia loads (Harmonic Drives) while maintaining perfect buffer synchronization (fixes N.I.N.A display lag). |

 ---

+## ⚠️ Before You Start: Homing is Required

+**You MUST run `HOME` (or `$H`, or press the physical Home button) before launching a TPPA session.**

+Without homing, the firmware does not know the true physical position of the ALT axis.
+The internal position counter starts at 0.0° regardless of where the tilt plate actually is.
+This causes the software travel limits (ALT 0–5°) to clamp movements incorrectly, and TPPA will loop endlessly trying to correct an error it can never reach.

+The firmware enforces this: **all TPPA jog commands (`$J=`) are silently ignored until homing is completed.** The controller still replies `ok` (so TPPA doesn't hang), but no movement occurs.
+If you see TPPA running but the mount isn't moving, check the serial log — you'll see `!BLOCKED: ...
+(HOME not done)`.

+**What homing does:**
+1. Moves ALT down until the physical limit switch triggers
+2. Performs a safety pull-off (0.2°)
+3. Defines this position as 0.0° (mechanical zero)
+4. Tares the MPU-6500 gyroscope
+5. Unlocks TPPA jog commands

+> 💡 **Auto-recovery:** If the limit switch is already pressed at power-on (e.g. the mount was stored at its lowest position), the firmware detects this and runs homing automatically — no action needed.

+> 💡 **Bench testing without homing:** Direct serial commands (`ALT:`, `AZM:` via the GUI or serial monitor) work without homing.
+Only TPPA's `$J=` commands are blocked.

+---